nelstrom/Sencha-Touch-tabs-and-toolbars-demo/public/notes.md

-There are hundereds of icons bundled with Sencha Touch, but only the following are encoded into the stylesheet:
+There are hundereds of icons bundled with Sencha Touch (check `resources/themes/images/default/pictos`), but only the following are encoded into the stylesheet:

 * action
 * add